VinodHadmode/Contact-Manager-App/readme.md

 ### Contact Manager App

 #### Overview
-The **Contact Manager App** is a full-stack application built using the MERN stack (MongoDB, Express.js, React, and Node.js).
+The **Contact Manager App** is a full-stack application built using the MERN stack.
 It allows users to manage their contacts effectively with various features like viewing, adding, editing, deleting, and searching contacts.

 #### Features
 1. **Contact List**
    - Displays a list of all saved contacts with essential details like name, mobile, and email.

 2. **Add Contact**
-   - Users can add a new contact with details such as name, mobile, email, and photo.
+   - Users can add a new contact with details such as name, mobile, email, company, title, group and photo.

 3. **View Contact Details**
-   - View complete details of a contact, including name, mobile, email, and profile picture.
+   - View complete details of a contact, including name, mobile, email, ompany, title, group and profile picture.

 4. **Edit Contact**
    - Update the details of an existing contact.